a-pinault/TeamConnections/Option2: Install with Microsoft Dataverse.md

 # Option 2: Install the App using Microsoft Dataverse

-This article provides step-by-step instructions for deploying the Maturity Assessment App solution.
+This article provides step-by-step instructions for deploying the Team Connections App solution.

 Estimated time to complete these steps: 15 minutes.